gcharot/Zabbix/zjstat/README.md

 There is a minimal configuration check required, open the zjstat.py and double check the "USER CONFIGURABLE PARAMETERS" section (line 18), you should ensure the following are correct :
 * Path to jps
-* Path to jstat (only for sending memory stats)
+* Path to jstat (only for sending stats)
-* Path to zabbix_sender (only for sending memory stats)
+* Path to zabbix_sender (only for sending stats)
-* Path to zabbix agent configuration file (only for sending memory stats)
+* Path to zabbix agent configuration file (only for sending stats)
-* send_to_zabbix : This values defines if memory stats are sent to zabbix through zabbix_sender.
+* send_to_zabbix : This values defines if stats are sent to zabbix through zabbix_sender.
 A value of 0 will disable zabbix_sender and also print debug output.
 Very handy for testing.
 A value > 0 will send stats to zabbix and disable debug output.
 * Add execution permission on zjstat.py file (at least for users root and zabbix)

 ### Command line